What Is The Tax-Free Threshold?

 Offsets Lift the Tax Free Threshold

 The availability of tax offsets have the effect of lifting the tax-free threshold for those entitled.
 Pensioners for example, are shielded from tax at higher levels than the basic scale based on a sliding income scale and partnered status.

-In conjunction with the tax-free threshold, the Low Income Tax Offset (“LITO”) increases the minimum taxable income taxing point for most lower income earners.
+In conjunction with the tax-free threshold, the Low Income Tax Offset (“LITO”) and for the periods applicable, the Low and Middle Income Tax Offset (“LMITO”), have the effect of increasing the minimum taxable income taxing point for most lower income earners.